 It is recommended that a leave of absence be approved by the academic dean and notice given to the registrar.
 If a student fails to register for two consecutive terms they may be placed on inactive status which requires reactivation before class registration can occur.

 Yes.
 Every student who expects to graduate must apply for graduation.
 The graduation application deadline for each term can be found in the academic calendar.
-There is an application fee of $100 for students applying for graduation.
+The seminary graduation application is found via the Student Resources link, and the seminary Registrar will email the form to all students once per semester as well.
+Graduation applications are not submitted through Webadvisor (or online) at this time.
+There is an application fee of $100 for master's students applying for graduation.
+The DMin application fee is $150.

 If you are planning to graduate from the M.Div. program in 3 years and are in the ordination track, you must take the Methodist course offered each fall semester.